in

 Average Cost to Reface Kitchen Cabinets

-Getting a professional to reface the kitchen cabinet can set a family back by at least $1,000 and as much as $9,000.
-The project cost depends on the cabinet size and chosen materials for the project.
+Getting a professional to reface the cabinet can set a family back by at least $1,000 and as much as $9,000.
+The project cost depends on the size and chosen materials for the project.

-For example, a typical 12×10-foot kitchen cabinet can cost a homeowner $1,000 to $3,000 using a laminate.
+For example, a typical 12×10-foot cabinet can cost a homeowner $1,000 to $3,000 using a laminate.
 If the homeowner chooses natural wood veneers, the project cost can reach $2,500 to $6,000.
-High-end and large-scale kitchen cabinet refacing projects can cost anywhere between $7,000 and $9,000.
+High-end and large-scale refacing projects can cost anywhere between $7,000 and $9,000.

-One must also consider the cost of cabinet door handles, knobs, hinges, and other hardware, which typically runs around $2 to $5 apiece.
+One must also consider the cost of door handles, knobs, hinges, and other hardware, which typically runs around $2 to $5 apiece.
 More luxurious products can cost between $20 and $50 each.

 Cost of Refacing Kitchen Cabinets vs. New Cabinets

-To compare, a complete overhaul of old kitchen cabinets will cost the homeowner $4,000 to $5,000 for stock cabinets with standard styles.
+To compare, a complete overhaul of old cabinets will cost the homeowner $4,000 to $5,000 for stock cabinets with standard styles.

 For semi-custom cabinets, they should expect to shell out $8,000 to $10,000.
 Families that want full-on custom-made cabinetry can spend $16,000 to $20,000.
-Read more about our kitchen remodel cost guide to help you create a spending plan for your kitchen remodeling project.
+Read more about our kitchen remodel cost guide to help you create a spending plan for your remodeling project.

 Is It Worth It to Reface Kitchen Cabinets?

-Kitchen cabinet refacing is a worthy project for homeowners who want to give their kitchen a much-needed facelift.
+Refacing is a worthy project for homeowners who want to give their kitchen a much-needed facelift.
 Homeowners can replace bright yellow shelf doors with a more sophisticated black-dyed wood veneer without breaking the bank.

-Homeowners can even customize cabinet boxes to add new features such as a wall cabinet pantry, a wastebasket cabinet on the counters, or even a shelf for wine racks.
+Homeowners can even customize cabinet boxes to add new features, such as a wall cabinet pantry, a wastebasket cabinet on the counters, or even a shelf for wine racks.
 They could even add pegs and moveable slats to their drawers for added organization.

 Ultimately, homeowners must analyze various factors, including kitchen layout, cost, and the kitchen cabinet’s current state.
 It is up to the homeowners to decide whether to reface or replace.